-We have included donut walls and bagel walls earlier in the post.
-If you are looking for something delicious and pleasing to the eye without the over-the-top sugar binge though, here’s a healthier rendition with a salad wall.
+We included donut and bagel walls earlier in the post.
+If you are looking for something delicious and pleasing to the eye without the over-the-top sugar binge, though, here’s a healthier rendition with a salad wall.

 Want a beautiful way to display your desserts?
 This design attracts the eyes and attendees’ interest.
 How can you say no to one of these delectable items?
 Then again, how do you stop at one when they’re displayed so beautifully?